Rifle, handguns linked to gunman in Texas church shooting

 — Kelley served at Holloman Air Force Base in New Mexico from 2010 until his discharge in 2014.
 Kelley was found guilty of abusing his wife and her son and received a bad-conduct discharge from the Air Force.
 He had faced a court-martial in 2012 on the allegations and served 12 months of confinement.

-It's unclear if the Defense Department reported his conviction to the federal database that is used to conduct background checks on citizens looking to purchase a firearm.
+The Air Force failed to report Kelley's criminal history to the federal database used to conduct background checks on citizens looking to buy a gun, even though it was required to do so by Pentagon rules, federal officials said.